|

 poured

-floors like cement or gypsum based topping
+floors like concrete or gypsum based topping

-systems - no one we know wants to live with a
+systems - no one we know wants to live with a "wet system"....we suggest people use poured floor system instead of

 wet. |